 The Orton Park Bandstand sits in one corner of Orton Park on a 3.5 acre rectangular city block site.
 It was named after a former Madison Mayor Harlow S. Orton (1877-78) who was also a WI Supreme Court Justice (1878-1895).
 It is the oldest park in the city of Madison and was placed on the National Register of Historic Places in December 1978.
 It had already been designated a Madison Landmark in October 1975.

 The current bandstand was dedicated in August 1979.
 It was designed by architect Stuart Gallaher, with assistance from the Wisconsin State Historical Society, and was modeled after late 19th and early 20th century bandstands.
 The cost was borne by the City of Madison Parks Department and was $20,000.

 Prior to the current bandstand, there was one when the park originally opened in July 1887.
-It was a two-story, 18 foot octagonal structure located in the center of the park.
+It was a two-story, 18-foot octagonal structure located in the center of the park.
 Space below the stand was floored and enclosed making a safe retreat in stormy weather, while the upper part for the use of bands was open on all sides.
-Music was by Bill Lueders Band.
 One citizen spent $200 in improvements to the park; $500 was raised from public subscriptions for the bandstand to provide park seats.
-That day, there was a band concert and speeches, plus a little "breast beating" as the nomination papers for the National Register of Historic Places states.
+On the dedication day, there was a band concert and speeches, plus a little "breast beating", as the nomination papers for the National Register of Historic Places states.
+Music was often performed by the Bill Lueders Band.
 (Information provided by the WI Historical Society.)
 Unfortunately, no photos have been found of this bandstand.